Why and How to Invest in Startups

 Always feel free to reach out if you have any questions!

-Why invest in startups
+Why invest in climate tech startups

 As a startup investor, you buy a piece of a privately-held company with your investment.